 You should only use non-registered accounts after you’ve maxed out your TFSA and RRSP.
 Non-registered accounts have no contribution limit.

 Don’t know how or where to get started investing?
 Check out our step-by-step guide on how to get started buying stocks in Canada.

 Let’s say you contributed diligently over many years, and were also blessed with the good fortune of profitable stock picking.
 As a result, your TFSA has managed to appreciate to a value of $200,000 and you’re ready to withdraw it all.

-You wont just be paying no Canadian taxes when making your big withdrawal.
+Surprise, surprise – you would be paying no Canadian taxes when making your big withdrawal!

 In fact, every dollar you withdraw, whether it be your initial investment, capital gains, dividends, or interest, increases your contribution room in the following year by that same withdrawal amount, no matter how large.